Area Estimates for High genus Lawson surfaces via DPW: Introduction

-The DPW method \cite{DPW}, which can be viewed as a generalisation of the Weierstrass representation for minimal surfaces in euclidean space, is a way to generate families of flat connections from so-called {\em DPW potentials} on $\Sigma$, denoted by $\eta = \eta^\lambda$, using loop group factorisation methods.
+The DPW method \cite{DPW}, which can be viewed as a generalisation of the Weierstrass representation for minimal surfaces in Euclidean space, is a way to generate families of flat connections from so-called {\em DPW potentials} on $\Sigma$, denoted by $\eta = \eta^\lambda$, using loop group factorisation methods.
 We summarise the basic procedure in Section \ref{sec:DPW}.
 On simply connected domains $\Sigma$, all DPW potentials give rise to minimal surfaces.
-Whenever the domain has non-trivial topology, finding DPW potentials satisfying conditions equivalent to (1),(2) and (3) is difficult.
-We refer to these conditions as solving the {\em monodromy problem}, see Section \ref{rem:closing}.
+Whenever the domain has non-trivial topology, finding DPW potentials satisfying conditions equivalent to (i),(ii) and (iii) is difficult.
 So far, only special surface classes, such as trinoids \cite{SKKR}, tori, and more recently $n$-noids were constructed using DPW \cite{nnoids,minoids}.
-In this paper we give the first existence proof of closed embedded minimal surfaces of genus $g\geq2$ in the 3-sphere via DPW.\\
+In this paper we give the first existence proof of closed embedded minimal surfaces of high genus in the 3-sphere via DPW.\\